pydantic/pydantic/docs/visual_studio_code.md

 ### Strict errors

-The way this additional editor support works is that Pylance/Pyright will treat your *pydantic* models as if they were Python's pure `dataclasses`.
+The way this additional editor support works is that Pylance will treat your *pydantic* models as if they were Python's pure `dataclasses`.

 And it will show **strict type error checks** about the data types passed in arguments when creating a new *pydantic* model instance.